I hear it all the time: How do I get my nonprofit Board to help with fundraising?

 You see, YOU know what needs to be done and you’re willing to do it.

-But your Board members probably don’t have the same understanding of fundraising that you do.
-They probably don’t have the same level of commitment to the organization that you do, either.
+But your Board members don’t have the same understanding of fundraising that you do.

-When you get clear about what you want them to do, it’s a whole lot easier to get it.
+You see, when you get clear about what you want them to do and you share specific tasks with them, it’s a whole lot easier to get your Board to raise money, especially during the holidays.

 Once you identify what you want them to do, clearly communicate it to them and work to get their buy in.

-The question you should ask yourself that you probably aren’t is this: What expectations do my Board members have for fundraising?
+The question you should ask yourself that you probably aren’t is this: What expectations do my Board members have for fundraising, especially during the holidays?

-It’s entirely possible that they think making a $25 gift once a year counts as helping with fundraising.
+It’s entirely possible that they think making a $25 gift in December counts as helping with holiday fundraising.

 I had a Board member once who thought that donating some beat-up, old trumpets counted as his participation in fundraising for the year.
 Uh, no.